matinraayai/ai-jumpstart-docs/docs/source/access/ood.rst

 Accessing the Discovery Cluster via Open OnDemand (OOD)
 =======================================================

 Open OnDemand (OOD) is a web portal to the Discovery cluster.
-See :external:doc:`connect_ood` for more information.
+See :external:doc:`first_steps/connect_ood` for more information.

 .. note::
    OOD is currently unable to launch GUI applications or XFCE sessions on the AI Jumpstart cluster.
 Any